 If you’re feeling uncomfortable during the event and want to cover up, that’s completely fine.
 When looking for something to cover up with, stick with breathable fabrics and lighter colors.
 They’ll help you stay comfortable and less anxious, and lighter colors are perfect for the season.

-And don’t forget to talk to your support network, either – they can help you stay grounded if you’re feeling like things are out of control.
+And don’t forget to talk to your treatment team and support network – they can help you stay grounded if you’re feeling like things are out of control.

 The Afterparty: What to Do the Day After

-Your ears might still ring from the fireworks and music the morning after your event, but hopefully you’ll have nothing but good memories from your summer celebration.
+Your ears might still ring from the fireworks and music the morning after your event.
+And continuing to pay attention to your recovery after a big event is very important.

-Here are two things to keep in mind the morning after.
+Here are two things to keep your recovery top of mind:

 There’s a Japanese proverb many of us in the recovery world use a lot: fall down seven times, get up eight.
 If you experienced a slip, that’s OK – recovery from eating disorders is not a straight line.
 While a slip isn’t necessarily a good thing, it’s also not the end of the world.
 Just remember to pick yourself up again.

 Having an accountability meal, virtual or otherwise, is one of the best ways to get back on track.
-It’ll help you focus, reestablish your relationship with food, and stop you from beating yourself up.
+It’ll help you focus, reestablish your relationship with food, and stop you from spiraling further.

 Going through eating disorder treatment is one of the best things you can do for yourself.
 It also isn’t easy.
 Make sure you’re able to give yourself some grace.
-Being kind, understanding, and most importantly of all, being able to forgive yourself, is an important part of staying healthy.
+Being kind, understanding, and most importantly of all, being able to forgive yourself, is an important part of building a fulfilling life.

 Don’t Forget to Celebrate Your Progress this Summer